UPPMAX/HPC-python/docs/day4/ml.rst

    - Get a general overview of ML/DL with Python.
    - Get a general overview of installed ML/DL tools at HPCs.
-   - Get started with ML/DL in Python.
+   - Good practices for running ML/DL code at HPCs.
    - Code along and demos.
    - We will not learn about:
       - How to write and optimize ML/DL code.